PriyeshV/priyeshv.github.io/index.md

 # Updates
 2025
-- Our work on **Revisiting Laplacian Representations for Value Function Approximation in Deep RL** by <ins>P Vijayan</ins>, P Nouri, R Rishav, S Chandar, Y Chandak, M Reymond, S E Kahou, D Precup will be presented in the Inductive Biases in Reinforcement Learning Workshop, RLC'25.
+- Our work on **Revisiting Laplacian Representations for Value Function Approximation in Deep RL** by <ins>P Vijayan</ins>, P Nouri, R Rishav, S Chandar, Y Chandak, M Reymond, S E Kahou, D Precup will be presented in the Inductive Biases in Reinforcement Learning Workshop, RLC'25.  <a href="https://openreview.net/pdf?id=fO7LZi5rqe">Paper</a>

 2022
 - Our work on **Revisiting Link Prediction on Heterogeneous Graphs with a Multi-View Perspective** by A Mitra, <ins>P Vijayan</ins>, R Sanasam, D Goswami, S Parthasarathy, and B Ravindran is available in the Proceedings of the `IEEE International Conference on Data Mining, ICDM'22.`